Reviews

 Words With Friends has been around since 2009, which in app years makes it roughly 400 years old.
 It's got the biggest playerbase of any word game, period.
 Your aunt plays it.
 Your coworker plays it.
 That random person you matched with on a dating app in 2019 and never actually met plays it.

 The power-ups.
-THE POWER-UPS.
 "Word Radar" literally shows you the best word on the board.
 "Swap+" lets you trade tiles without losing a turn.
 "Hindsight" shows you missed words.
-These aren't quality-of-life features — they're straight-up pay-to-win advantages.
+These aren't quality-of-life features.
+They're straight-up pay-to-win advantages.

 And the async format means you're waiting hours (sometimes days) for your opponent to play.
 I have games from three weeks ago that are still going.
 My opponent is either deeply strategic or has forgotten I exist.